-In 2007, AMP presented its members with proposals to enter into contracts for power from three major proposed generating projects.
-Two of these-the Prairie State Energy Campus in Southern Illinois, owned by a consortium of utilities, and AMPGS, in Meigs County, Ohio, owned by AMP- were large coal-fired power plants.
-The other project was a set of three run-of-the-river hydro projects along the Ohio River, known as the Combined Hydro Project.2
+In 2007, AMP presented its members, including Cleveland, with proposals to enter into contracts for power from three major proposed generating projects.
+Two of these-the Prairie State Energy Campus in Southern Illinois, owned by a consortium of utilities, and AMPGS, in Meigs County, Ohio, owned by AMP- were large coalfired power plants.
+The other project was a set of three run-of-the-river hydro projects along the Ohio River, known as the Combined Hydro Project.

 AMP hired an engineering firm, R.W.
-Beck (now part of Leidos), to produce feasibility studies for each of the projects.
-The studies were summarized in AMP's presentations to its members in 2007.3 Each of the studies projected that the cost of power from each of these projects would be low, stable, and significantly cheaper than buying power in the PJM competitive wholesale markets.
+Beck (now part of Leidos) to produce feasibility studies for each of the projects.
+The studies were summarized in AMP's presentations to Cleveland City Council in 2007.
+Each of the studies projected that the cost of power from each of these projects would be low, stable, and significantly cheaper than buying power in the PJM competitive wholesale markets.